- Anuj Dawar

 -

 Professor of Theoretical Computer Science.
-Interested in the applications of logic, type
+Interested in the applications of

-and their semantics
+languages and their semantics and to computer-aided proof.

 - Martin Richards